andreivcodes/andreiv.dev/content/articles/spacemesh-cloud-initialization/index.md

 # The actual guide

 - Register for an account on runpod.io.
+Duh.
 - Runpod operates on prepaid credits, so you'll need to add some funds [here](https://www.runpod.io/console/user/billing).

   ![Runpod Balance](images/runpod-balance.png)